Knowledge base

 - Restoration may take several minutes, during which kDrive will be inaccessible for all users, depending on the volume of data to be recovered.

-- No action is taken on rights and shares.
+- No actions are performed on permissions and shares.

 Access the kDrive restore tool